 If surgery is anticipated, it is usually possible to give an estimate of typical or likely absence duration.

 Ill health can often be a complicated issue and sometimes it can take time to get a clear answer and a resolution.

-You’ll receive professional medical advice about whether the employee has a medical condition, suggestions about how to support the employee and advice about how things may progress (if that’s what you’ve asked us to comment upon).
+You’ll receive professional medical advice about whether the employee has a medical condition, or suggestions about how to support the employee and advice about how things may progress.

 Sadly, we are unable to assess employees without a referral form being provided first.
 This is because we have to be able to demonstrate that we have acted fairly.

 We will give you information that will enable you to make decisions about an employee’s health-related problems and help you comply with legislation.

 Although we will always try to be as helpful as possible, we can only answer the questions that you have asked of us in your referral.

 We will make our reports as detailed and comprehensive as possible and (if asked in the referral) we will provide comment on: